Berlin Hbf

 Berlin to Vienna ICE train

 Step 1, Berlin to Vienna on the ICE Berolina.
 On its first day of operation, 9 December 2018, the very first Berlin to Vienna Berolina arrives at Vienna Hbf spot on time.
-More information about ICE-T trainsCourtesy of Helmut Uttenthaler .
+More about ICE-T trainsCourtesy of Helmut Uttenthaler .

 1st class table for two on the Berlin to Vienna ICE train Lunch in the restaurant car on the Berlin to Vienna ICE train